Are you a non-immigrant full-time vocational student?

 - Has the intent to return abroad after the completion of the program.

-- The first step is for you to contact the approved vocational school, which you are interested in attending.
+- The first step is for you to contact the approved vocational school you are interested in attending.
 Admission procedures vary among schools.
-For a list of approved schools, please visit the official ICE website or view the list of schools directly at http://www.ice.gov/doclib/sevis/pdf/ApprovedSchools.pdf

 - When you apply for an M-1 visa or, if applicable, a change of status (if you are in the U.S.), you will have to prove that you have sufficient assets and income to pay for school and all related costs for the entire course of study.
 You must also show that you have a residence abroad that you intend to return to upon completion of the program;

 - When you are admitted to the U.S. at the port of entry, the immigration inspector will send the relevant part of the I-20 to your approved school to notify them that you have been admitted.
-The immigration inspector will also provide you with additional documents as proof of your status and proof that you are allowed to pursue your vocational study in the U.S.
+The immigration inspector will also provide you with additional documents as proof of your status and guarantee that you can pursue your vocational study in the U.S.

 You can stay in the U.S. on an M-1 visa for the length of your vocational program, which will be reflected on the I-20 form, with a maximum of one year.
 You have a grace period of thirty (30) days to leave the U.S. after its expiration.